ingeniasoftware/luthier-ci/readme.md

 # Luthier

 *Version 1.0a*
-*By the Ingenia Software team*

-Luthier is a sub-framework of CodeIgniter that improves the Routing and introduces Middleware functions in your controllers.
+Luthier is a set of functions that extends CodeIgniter core and improves the development of large and complex sites.

-Has been inspired in the Laravel static routes and makes the job of writting APIs a little bit more easy.
+## Key features

+* Named routes
+* Route groups
+* Route *namespaces* and *prefix*
+* Resource (RESTFul) controllers
+* Middleware

 ## Installation